ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>NonNullable<T> in TypeScript is a utility type that plays a significant role in enhancing code safety and clarity.
 This is particularly…</blockquote>

 <h3>4.
-Top Reasons to Switch from JavaScript to TypeScript - <a href="https://medium.com/@AALA-IT-Solutions/top-reasons-to-switch-from-javascript-to-typescript-84cf12ac87ba" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leveling Up: From JavaScript to TypeScript for Beginners - <a href="https://medium.com/@wesmith314/a-beginners-guide-to-typescript-supercharge-your-javascript-af5489e52c91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AALA IT Solutions`**
+✍️ **posted by `Wesley Smith`**

-<blockquote>We’ve seen and experienced many times how the choice of programming language can make or break a project.
-JavaScript has long been the…</blockquote>
+<blockquote>As a bootcamp graduate, I was constantly on the lookout for technologies that could help me land that coveted first job.
+However, I soon…</blockquote>

 <h3>5.
-TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Promises in TypeScript with Fetch API - <a href="https://medium.com/@enayetflweb/understanding-promises-in-typescript-with-fetch-api-7d8093e2087b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nabendu Biswas`**
+✍️ **posted by `Md Enayetur Rahman`**

-<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
-Angular was already having it in-built.
-So, you go for a Reactt…</blockquote>
+<blockquote>Promises in TypeScript are a powerful tool for handling asynchronous operations, ensuring that we either resolve the operation successfully…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-How to Build a Simple DNS Server Using Node.js - <a href="https://medium.com/@aashin9605/how-to-build-a-simple-dns-server-using-node-js-05f9f899f011" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. 🌟 How to Automatically Set Your Authorization Header in Postman - <a href="https://medium.com/javascript-in-plain-english/how-to-automatically-set-your-authorization-header-in-postman-617395eb9708" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aashin A K`**
+✍️ **posted by `Niralipatel`**

-<blockquote>Ever wondered how the internet knows where to find your favorite websites?
-The answer lies in DNS (Domain Name System), often referred to…</blockquote>
+<blockquote>Have you ever found yourself manually updating your API tokens in Postman every time they expire or change? 😩 It can be a bit tedious…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>